Cultivating Love – by Addison Albright

 A man of few words, Joe is a hard-working farmhand who likes his simple, uncomplicated life.
 Ed is satisfied with his existence as an auto mechanic, but thrilled when an unexpected development in his life allows him to help Joe realize a dream.

 It forces them, however, to reevaluate the casual, undefined nature of their relationship.
-They’re too macho to speak of love, and neither would ever dream of acknowledging he doesn’t really mind when it’s his turn to bottom.
-When life throws them a curve ball, and the rules of their game get old, Ed makes an effort to take every aspect of their relationship up a notch.
-Will Joe be able to adapt to the open sentimentality Ed’s injecting into their relationship, let alone the new spice in their bedroom activities?
+They’re too macho to speak of love, and neither would acknowledge he doesn’t really mind when it’s his turn to bottom.
+When life throws them a curve ball, and the rules of their game get old, Ed tries to take every aspect of their relationship up a notch.
+Can Joe adapt to the open sentimentality Ed’s injecting into their relationship, let alone the new spice in their bedroom activities?

 Click Links to Read the Full Reviews (if still available)